Yes, everyone applies through the same process and program no matter where they live in Alaska.

 For More Information

-Alaska Housing Rent Relief provides up to 12 months of rent and/or utility relief to eligible Alaskans who have been impacted by the COVID-19 pandemic.
-The Alaska Housing Finance Corporation will administer up to $200 million in federal funds to eligible Alaskan renters through an application process.
+Alaska Housing Rent Relief provides financial assistance for rent and/or utility obligations to eligible Alaskans who have been impacted by the COVID-19 pandemic.
+Approved payments are made directly to landlords and utility companies.

 Click here to sign up for these important updates.